krzysztofzablocki/Sourcery/README.md

 <img src="Resources/icon-128.png">

-**Sourcery** is a codegenerator for Swift language, built on top of Apple own SourceKit, it extends the language abstractions to allow you to generate boilerplate code automatically.
+**Sourcery** is a code generator for Swift language, built on top of Apple's own SourceKit.
+It extends the language abstractions to allow you to generate boilerplate code automatically.

-Its used in over 6000 projects on both iOS and Mac, it powers some of the most popular and critically-acclaimed apps you have used.
+It's used in over 6000 projects on both iOS and macOS and it powers some of the most popular and critically-acclaimed apps you have used.
 Its massive community adoption was one of the factors that pushed Apple to implement derived Equality and automatic Codable conformance.
 Sourcery is maintained by a growing community of [contributors](https://github.com/krzysztofzablocki/Sourcery/graphs/contributors).

-Try **Sourcery** for your next project or add it to existing one -- you'll save a lot of time and be happy you did!
+Try **Sourcery** for your next project or add it to an existing one -- you'll save a lot of time and be happy you did!

 ## TL;DR
-Sourcery allows you to get rid of repetitive tasks, an example might be implementing `Equatable`, without Sourcery you need to implement stuff like this:
+Sourcery allows you to get rid of repetitive tasks.
+An example might be implementing `Equatable`, without Sourcery you need to implement stuff like this:

 ```swift
 extension Person: Equatable {